last updated: Mar 8, 2017

-Soy Memory Foam Mattresses not Healthy
+Plant-Based or Soy Mattresses are not Healthy

 This would be fine if companies marketed them as eco-friendly mattresses which contain X% of soy.
-However companies mislead you, calling them soy memory foam mattresses or plant based mattresses and claim they're healthy.
+However, companies mislead you, calling them eco memory foam mattresses or plant-based organic mattresses and pretend they're healthy, safe and natural.

-Misleading the public into thinking products are green, natural or eco-friendly is called green washing.
+Misleading the public into thinking products are green, natural or eco-friendly is called greenwashing.
 There is no monitoring of these claims.

 No Benefits to Soy in Mattresses